Channel

 What is this tool?

-Channel branding is the “first impression system” of your YouTube channel: name, banner, About section, links, playlists, and default upload settings.
-When these pieces are aligned, viewers instantly understand what you do and why they should subscribe.
-When they’re messy or inconsistent, you lose returning viewers and your channel feels random.
-This free Channel Branding Checklist gives you a structured setup plan and saves progress locally so you can complete it over multiple days.
+Channel branding is the first impression system of your YouTube channel: name, banner, About section, links, playlists, and default upload settings.
+When these pieces align, viewers instantly understand what you do and why they should subscribe.
+When they are messy or inconsistent, you lose returning viewers and your channel feels random.
+This Channel Branding Checklist gives you a structured setup plan and saves progress locally so you can complete it over multiple days without losing your place.

 • One clear promise.
 A viewer can describe your channel in one sentence.

 • Consistent visuals.
-Banner + avatar + thumbnails feel like the same brand.
+Banner, avatar, and thumbnails feel like the same brand.

 • Playlists as pathways.
 New viewers know what to watch first.